csheldonhess/pain-salve-notes/README.md

 "(Rosemary) has long been used for inflammatory pain such as arthritis.
 Herbalists recommend both taking it internally and using it externally over the affected areas." -HerbMentor, Rosemary

+"**Turmeric** is a strong anti-inflammatory herb.
+It can rebuild joints and even decrease pain.
+It can be used in acute injuries as well to improve circulation to the area, reduce any excessive inflammation and reduce pain."
+"Besides reducing inflammation it also depletes nerve endings of substance P, which communicates the pain signal.
+Besides being taken internally it also has been used externally for sore joints and sprains.
+Be warned though, it will temporarily stain your skin yellow." -HerbMentor, Turmeric

 Muscle pain
 -----------